dehen/Inventory-Profiles-Next.github.io/docs/custom-rules/add/index.md

 - Rules in different files
     - sorted by file name (`rules.zzz.txt` override `rules.aaa.txt`)

-If the overridden custom rule failed to parse, it will find the earlier rule that is valid.
+!!! info "If the overridden custom rule failed to parse, it will find the earlier rule that is valid."

 ## Internal default rules